-The largest county in the nine-county Bay Area is also the most diverse from a dog-lover’s point of view.
-In a single weekend, you and your four-legged friend can wander among ancient redwoods, romp on a national seashore, visit some of the state’s most singular wine-tasting rooms, enjoy patio dining and turn in for the night at a place that doesn’t just tolerate dogs, but actively courts them.
+In Sonoma County, you and your dog can wander among ancient redwoods, romp on a national seashore, visit wine-tasting rooms, enjoy patio dining and stay at a place that doesn’t just tolerate dogs, but actively courts them.

 In urban areas such as Santa Rosa and Petaluma, visitors will find plenty of off-leash dog parks and the laid-back Russian River region is especially renowned for its dog-friendly atmosphere.
 Plus, most of the state parks and beaches throughout Sonoma County welcome dogs on leashes.

 Nine miles.
 Four-plus hours of water time.
 Countless tail wags, big smiles.
 A float/paddle on a secluded section of the Russian River is a DogTrekker must-do for visitors to Sonoma County.
 With your water-loving dog on board in a custom-made SOAR inflatable canoe from Russian River Adventures, you’ll explore a secluded section of the waterway downstream from Healdsburg and linger at swimming holes and beaches, picnicking, playing fetch and wishing the adventure would never end.
 If DogTrekkers act fast, the usual $10 dog fee will be waved mid-week through the end of June (use code DOG10TREK19 when booking reservations). more »